 What are my treatment options for teeth grinding?

 Teeth grinding can affect both children and adults, and occurs during either the day or evening.
 In some cases it affects people all day and night.
 A variety of treatments exist to help control this condition, from natural remedies, to devices or medication.
 Read on about teeth grinding treatment options.

 What is the best night guard for teeth grinding?

 A teeth night guard can be used to prevent damage and injury to the teeth and other areas during nighttime teeth grinding.
 Here's an article that helps you understand the different types of night guards and the best night guard for teeth grinding.

 Are Occlusal Guards Effective?

-An occlusal guard (also known as a bite guard or a night mouth guard) is worn by people who suffer from teeth grinding.
+An occlusal guard (also known as a bite guard, a night mouth guard, or a sleep mouth guard) is worn by people who suffer from teeth grinding.
 Occlusal guards do not exactly cure night grinding, but they do cushion and protect the teeth.
 Read on and find out: are occlusal guards effective?

 Can I Use a Sport Mouth Guard as a Dental Night Guard?